A Treasure Trove of History and Nature

 An Outdoor Paradise 90 Minutes From Downtown Tokyo

-A thorough system of highways, train and bullet train lines make it easy to access Nagano City from major cities around Japan, whether you’re trying to save time, money or see as much as possible during your stay.
+A thorough system of highways, train and bullet train lines make it easy to access Nagano City from major cities around Japan, whether you’re trying to save time and/or money, or see as much as possible during your stay.

 Model Courses